openhab/org.openhab.binding.zwave/doc/benext/heatingcontrol_0_0.md

 ### Parameter 11: Readout manual setpoint thermostat

 Readout manual setpoint thermostat
-This parameter is used to set the possible manual readout of the setpoint on the thermostat.
-If the thermostat is manually set to a different mode it is then possible to readout this value if enabled.

-(NB.
-This setting is not in the manual but verified through contacting the service department of BeNext).
+<p&gtThis parameter is used to set the possible manual readout of the setpoint on the thermostat.
+If the thermostat is manually set to a different mode it is then possible to readout this value if enabled.</p&gt <p&gt(NB.
+This setting is not in the manual but verified through contacting the service department of BeNext).</p&gt
 The following option values may be configured -:

 | Value  | Description |